Atkelar/KiCadGadgets/HP9825A-RAM-Replacement/readme.md

 Note that there is an unpopulated chip on the board... that is a leftover from the process that I missed; unused chip that got removed and I didn't remove it from the PCB.
 Whoops.
 Revision B here has that fixed.

+## Configuration!

+The address space of the 9825 is a 15-bit word space.
+I.e. 32k 2-byte addresses for a grand total of 64k byte.
+It's a bit of a twist to think in words when you are used to bytes, but this is how it works.
+Also, that memory space is strictly divided into the lower range for ROMs and the upper range for RAM.
+The CPU demands that the upper edge of addressable memory is RAM; it puts some floating point registeres there that can't be moved.
+The system ROM also puts all its core variables and the call stack there.
+This is why the upper 8k bytes are fixed on my replacement baord.
+It will *always* react to that.
+Then, you can add more 8k blocks from top to bottom to get 16, 24 and 32 kbytes of RAM.
+This setting has to be mirrored by the DIP switches on the CPU PCB, since those will prevent the "STM" signal to reach the RAM at all otherwise.

+The important side note is: the expansion ROMs[^2] are hard coded to specific addresses.
+And that means that the 24kbyte version is the maximum RAM that can still use all the available expansion modules.
+The 32k version has a few no-go expansion modules and mixing these might cause damage to the circuitry.
+I'm keeping mine at 24k for that reason!

 ## Possible optimization?

 I am not 100% sure if the "MEB" signal needs to be handled at all - it is "memory busy" I'd guess, to signal the CPU that the RAM isn't ready to process the request.
 It is tied to the refresh cycle and other elements, so I kept it.
 Since it's open collector, it should be easy enough to test: disconect the bus line and see if it still works, but right now, I'm too happy that it works at all to try something crazy like this!

-[^1] later model revisions did use the term "computer", but this is specifically for the base model "A", so I'll call it calculator anyhow
+[^1]: later model revisions did use the term "computer", but this is specifically for the base model "A", so I'll call it calculator anyhow
+[^2]: which are a must have!